"It is better to have loved and lost than never to have loved at all."

 Tolerating Rejection

-If you open your heart, you will get rejected.
-Some people won't love you back.
-Some connections won't go the way you hoped.
+Opening our hearts means we will get rejected.
+Some people will not love us back.
+Some connections will not go the way we hoped.
 Some offers will land flat.
-The real question is not how to dodge rejection but how to take the hit and keep your heart open anyway.
+The real question is not how to dodge rejection but how to take the hit and keep our hearts open anyway.

 The Addict cannot tolerate rejection.
-He takes it as proof he's unlovable and collapses in despair or rages at the person who rejected him.
+He takes it as proof he is unlovable and collapses in despair or rages at the person who rejected him.
 The Hermit avoids rejection by never risking connection.
 He stays safe but alone, protected but unloved.
-The Mature Lover risks rejection because connection is worth the risk.
+The Mature Lover risks rejection because connection is worth the cost.

 Tolerating rejection requires:

-Separating rejection from worth: Rejection doesn't mean we're unworthy or unlovable.
-It means this person, in this moment, said no. That's information, not judgment.
+Separating rejection from worth: Rejection does not mean we are unworthy or unlovable.
+It means this person, in this moment, said no. That is information, not judgment.

 Feeling the pain: Rejection hurts.
-The Lover doesn't pretend it doesn't.
+The Lover does not pretend it does not.
 He feels the disappointment, the sadness, the loss.
 He lets himself grieve.

 Not taking it personally: Most rejection is about the other person's needs, capacity, timing, or circumstances.